 Explore the small temple complex with three white temples.
 The temple is dedicated to Digambar Jain sect followers and is visited by followers and tourists from across the country.

-By Rail.
 Nalanda railway station is where you have to deboard the train to explore the popular tourist destinations that this district has to offer.
-Shramjeevi Express, Budh Purnima Express, and Rajgriha express are a few popular and frequent trains to Nalanda.
-Nalanda railway station is well-connected to all the Tier 1 and Tier 2 cities of India such as Delhi, Mumbai, Kolkata, Bengaluru, Lucknow, Pune, Hyderabad, and more.
+Nalanda railway station is well-connected to all the Tier 1 and Tier 2 cities of India such as Delhi, Lucknow, Pune, Hyderabad, and more.
+The following are the direct trains to Nalanda that you may consider to travel to the district.

-By Air.
-Patna airport is the nearest airport to the Nalanda district.
+Jayprakash Narayan International Airport (PAT), Patna is the nearest airport to the Nalanda district.
 From the airport, one has to cover a distance of approx. 90km to reach Nalanda.
 One may take a taxi, or a bus to reach Nalanda which is a 2 and a half-hour drive away.
 Patna airport is also known as Jay Prakash Narayan International Airport that is well-connected with direct and connecting flights from across the country and abroad.
+You may travel with the following airlines via their direct flights to Nalanda district.